It's never the kind of in-game tweet you want to see from a respected member of the Chicago Bears media.

 [Play Yahoo Sports Fantasy Football: The No. 1 free fantasy football game!]

-The Bears fell to the Detroit Lions, 40-32, as Cutler threw three interceptions (and had another one dropped) and was strip-sacked by smack-talking Lions defensive tackle Ndamukong Suh, resulting in a Nick Fairley defensive TD.
+The Bears fell to the Detroit Lions, 40-32, as Cutler threw three interceptions (and had another one dropped) and was strip-sacked that smack-talking Lions defensive tackle Ndamukong Suh knocked loose into the hands of teammate Nick Fairley for a score.

 The Lions, and not the Bears, now find themselves in first place in the NFC North, as the Bears lost their first game of the season.